uav4geo/NodeCM/README.md

 ## License

 This codebase: Affero GPL

-COLMAP: BSD.
+COLMAP: BSD

 OpenDroneMap/NodeODM modules: GPL

 ## GPU License Restrictions

-If you use the GPU features of NodeCM, you **cannot** use NodeCM for purposes other than educational, research and non-profit purposes without obtaining permission from the `University of North Carolina at Chapel Hill`.
+Because of restrictive licenses in some of COLMAP's dependencies, if you use the GPU features of NodeCM, you **cannot** use NodeCM for purposes other than educational, research and non-profit without obtaining permission from the `University of North Carolina at Chapel Hill`.
 COLMAP uses the SIFT GPU library, which is released under the following [license](https://github.com/colmap/colmap/blob/dev/lib/SiftGPU/LICENSE):

 ```
 ////////////////////////////////////////////////////////////////////////////